19th Annual CSU Teaching and Learning Symposium

 The 18th Annual CSU Symposium on University Teaching was held March 13 & 14, 2015, at Cal State L.A.

 The theme was GRIT: Exploring Perseverance, Mindset and Character in the Classroom.

 Keynote speakers were Dr. Rachel Beattie, Director of Productive Persistence at the Carnegie Foundation for the Advancement of Teaching in Stanford, California, and Dr. Mary-Ann Winkelmes, Coordinator of Instructional Development and Research at the University of Nevada, Las Vegas.
-They were invited because so much compelling research is being conducted that gets to the heart of how students learn best and stay in school.
-Both speakers shared proven approaches to increasing student engagement and rates of persistence at a practical, hands-on symposium.
+Both are engaged in compelling research that gets to the heart of how students learn best and stay in school.
+They shared proven approaches to increasing student engagement and rates of persistence at a practical, hands-on symposium.